haridas/haridas.github.com/src/articles/how-to-put-encrypted-data-on-cloud.rst

 :category: blog
 :tags: security,server

-There is a pleanty of cloud storage services out there for free.
+There is a plenty of cloud storage services out there for free.
-It's very convinient and flexible that we can sync our local files with remote storage.
+It's very convenient and flexible that we can sync our local files with remote storage.
 For simple and non-sensitive contents this  is very useful.
 But we know that the contents on the net are being open.
 There is a chance for those contents will get read by others.